Fun Facts about cotton candy

 Ever wonder why dentists had a sweet spot for Cotton Candy?

 in 1921, after Dr. Morrison's 17-year patent for the first machine fizzled out, another daring dentist, Dr. Josef Lascaux, tried to "reinvent" the machine.
-Though hid patent didn't take off, he did count the term "cotton candy" and sold it to kids at his practice.
+Though hid patent didn't take off, he did coin the term "cotton candy" and sold it to kids at his practice.
 The name stuck, even if it's still "fairy floss" down under!

 Sweet traditions, spun through time!